Geographic Information Systems (GIS)

 Illinois Natural History Data - contains data on the boundaries of Federal & State lands in Illinois (including state parks, forests, conservation and fish & wildlife areas) as well as areas of potential archaeological significance and natural area inventories.

-National Atlas of the United States Map Layers - map data from the National Atlas of the United States, which can be downloaded and used in GIS.
+National Map Small-Scale Collection - map data from the former National Atlas of the United States, which can be downloaded from the National Map website for use in GIS.